grafana/agent/docs/sources/flow/setup/install/kubernetes.md

 ---
-description: Learn how to install Grafana Agent in flow mode on Kubernetes
+description: Learn how to deploy Grafana Agent in flow mode on Kubernetes
-title: Install Grafana Agent in flow mode on Kubernetes
+title: Deploy Grafana Agent in flow mode on Kubernetes
 menuTitle: Kubernetes
 weight: 200
 aliases: